New Zealand allows 'intrusive' spy operations after mosque attack

 "I have given authority to the agencies to do intrusive activities under warrant, the number of those (warrants) I'm not at liberty to disclose," he told Radio New Zealand.

-Little said intelligence services typically monitored 30-40 people but that number had now increased, although he was unwilling to reveal by how much.
+Little said intelligence services typically monitored 30 to 40 people but that number had now increased, although he was unwilling to reveal by how much.

 He said a warrant permitted anything from physical surveillance to the monitoring of telecommunications activity.